ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/host-crd.md

     - [CRD Specification](#crd-specification)

-<h3 id="https-only-tls-terminated-at-ambassador-not-redirecting-cleartext">HTTPS-only, TLS terminated at $productName$, not redirecting cleartext</h3>
+<h3 id="https-only-tls-terminated-at-ambassador-not-redirecting-cleartext">HTTPS-only, TLS terminated at Emissary, not redirecting cleartext</h3>

   This example is the same with a L4 LB, or without a load balancer.
-It also covers an L4 LB that terminates TLS, then re-originates TLS from the load balancer to $productName$.
+It also covers an L4 LB that terminates TLS, then re-originates TLS from the load balancer to Emissary.

-  In this situation, $productName$ does everything on its own, and insecure requests are flatly rejected.
+  In this situation, Emissary does everything on its own, and insecure requests are flatly rejected.

   ```yaml
   apiVersion: getambassador.io/v2